petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

-The VS Code interface has a built-in graphical tool for working with Git and GitHub, which can make things a little easier compare to learning the command-line interface (CLI.)
+The VS Code interface has a built-in graphical tool for working with Git and GitHub, which can make things a little easier compared to learning the command-line interface (CLI.)
 If we make some changes to `paper.tex`, we can see a blue notification dot next to the source control icon in the